 Grace is also actively supporting numerous relief efforts throughout the world for Haiti, Puerto Rico and Venezuela, working with World Central Kitchen, Nuestros Pequeños Hermanos, World Child Cancer, Woman Kind & Wellness in the Schools, among many other organizations.

 Grace returned to the Food Network and New York and is currently the networks’ only star in history to host feature programs both in North America (Cooking Channel USA) and South America (Food Network Latin America’s Destino Con Sabor) simultaneously.
-She frequently appears on many cooking programs, including Food Network’s Beat Bobby Flay, ABC’s The Chew, Univision’s Despierta America And Telemundo’s Un Nuevo Dia.
+She frequently appears on many cooking programs, including The Dish on Dr. Oz, Food Network’s Beat Bobby Flay, ABC’s The Chew, Univision’s Despierta America And Telemundo’s Un Nuevo Dia.